Vandal Kingdom: Later years

 Map of the operations of the Vandalic War.

 The Vandal sack of Rome, piracy in the Mediterranean, and the Roman need to recover control of the grain trade made the destruction of the Vandal Kingdom a priority for the Roman Empire.
 The Western Roman Emperor Majorian began to organize an offensive in the summer of 458.
 A maritime force staged from Cartagena in Hispania would take Mauretania and then march on Carthage, while a simultaneous assault, commanded by Marcellinus, would retake Sicily.
 The Emperor assembled his fleet in 460, but Gaiseric learned of the impending assault and "put a scorched earth policy into effect in Mauretania – scouring the land and poisoning the wells in advance of the planned imperial offensive."
 In addition, Gaiseric led his own fleet against Majorian's force and defeated the Romans at Cartagena.

 In 468, both the Western and Eastern Empires attempted to conquer Africa again with the "most ambitious campaign ever launched against the Vandal state."
 Primary sources suggest that the fleet numbered 1,113 ships and carried 100,000 men, but this figure has been rejected by modern historiography, with Heather suggesting 30,000 troops and 50,000 soldiers and sailors combined, based on 16,000 Roman soldiers conveyed on 500 ships in 532.
 Andy Merrills and Richard Miles have asserted that the operation was undoubtedly extensive and "deserves admiration for its logistical brilliance."
 At a naval battle in Cape Bon, Tunisia, the Vandals destroyed the Western fleet and part of the Eastern fleet through the use of fire ships.
 Following up the attack, the Vandals tried to invade the Peloponnese but were driven back by the Maniots at Kenipolis with heavy losses.
-In retaliation, the Vandals took 500 hostages at Zakynthos, hacked them to pieces, and threw the pieces overboard on the way back to Carthage.
+In retaliation, the Vandals took 500hostages at Zakynthos, hacked them to pieces, and threw the pieces overboard on the way back to Carthage.

 The location of Carthage, the Vandal capital.

 In the 470s, the Romans abandoned their policy of war against the Vandals.
 The Western Germanic general Ricimer reached a treaty with the Vandals, and in 476 Gaiseric was able to conclude a "perpetual peace" with Constantinople.
 Relations between the two states assumed a veneer of normality.
 From 477 onward, the Vandals produced their own coinage, although it was restricted to bronze and silver low-denomination coins.
 Although the low-denomination imperial money was replaced, the high-denomination was not, demonstrating in the words of Merrills "reluctance to usurp the imperial prerogative".